przmajerczak/stm32_oscilloscope-device/README.md

 OTHER

-D12 pin sets ADC range mode.
+A6 pin sets ADC range mode.
 Default is high state indicating faster mode.
-D11 and D13 pins control (respectively) channel 1 and channel 2 status.
+D6 and D13 pins control (respectively) channel 1 and channel 2 status.
 Low state is channel active, with default high, enforced by pull-up resistors.

+Blue LED connected to PA5 is on during USB transmission.
+Frequency of blinking helps to determine if ADC is set to faster or slower mode.